 iZZY iZVNE: Heh, that’s my history.
 My love for hip-hop culture came from rap.
 In 2009 I started rapping and thought that it’s my main road in life.
 I had 1 album and 6 videos, was rather famous among rappers.
 At that time I wanted to try everything connected to hip-hop, even tried breaking.
 When I came to graffiti in 2011, I couldn’t imagine that I will stay here for a long time.
 I fell in love with the spray paint, how it sprays and covers the wall’s surface, how the wall looks after that, the atmosphere of train lines, it was kind of romantic.
 I came in graffiti at the worst possible moment.
 I was a poor student, working as a waitress, renting a room in an apartment full of cockroaches.
 I don’t even know where I got the money for such an expensive hobby.
 It was magic.

-f: You’ve traveled to many different places.
+f: You’ve travelled to many different places.
 What excites you when painting in a new country?
 What influences you most when deciding what piece best fits in this new place – is it the history, the dimensions of the wall, the first impressions of the city?

 iZZY iZVNE: Of course it’s always pleasant to feel that a wall in another country needs your style, maybe that thought excites me most of all.
 Usually, the atmosphere around the wall helps me decide what should be there.
 That’s why I always need to see the wall.
 A chemical bond should appear between me and the wall.
 I want to fall in love with it before I begin working.